GMOD/jbrowse-components/packages/website/docs/faq.md

 The add-track command will do as much as possible to infer from the file extension how to configure this track

-#### How do I connect a JBrowse 1 to JBrowse 2?

-We have a concept of connections in JBrowse 2

-We will have a CLI tool so that we can say

-    jbrowse add-connection http://yoursite/jbrowse1/hg19_dir -a hg19

-This will add a "connection" to your jbrowse 1 data.
-You still have to manually configure assemblies

 ### Curiosities

 #### Why do all the tracks need an assembly specified